Capture of St. John's

 Summary

-After ravaging Conception Bay, d'Iberville marches on St. John's, the main British stronghold in Newfoundland.
-He surprises the garrison, takes the town, and destroys its fortifications.
+After ravaging Conception Bay, d'Iberville marched on St. John's, the main British bastion in Newfoundland.
+He surprised the garrison, took the town, and destroyed its fortifications.
+On 30 November 1696, St. John's surrendered after a nine-day march from Plaisance; d'Iberville then destroyed ~36 English fishing settlements.

 Historical context

-St. John's was the strategic center of British Newfoundland.
-Its fall represents a humiliation for the English and a triumph for France's aggressive colonial policy.
+St. John's was the strategic British center of Newfoundland.
+Its fall humiliated the English and triumphantly advanced France's aggressive colonial policy.
+D'Iberville left Plaisance on 1 November 1696 with ~124 men, marching overland while Brouillan attacked Ferryland by sea.

 Tactics